Arkadiusz Krysik

 In this type of software testing, the testing team focuses on evaluating the speed, responsiveness, and stability of a software application under various conditions.

 This type of testing is essential to ensure that the software performs well in terms of speed and handling under expected workload scenarios.
 It enables companies resolve problems related to response times, low latency, throughput, and resource usage.
 By proactively addressing performance issues, organizations can increase user satisfaction, reduce downtime, and improve customer retention.
-It doesn’t matter if you a robust enterprise software accounting system, a metasearch travel engine, or a custom search engine, software performance is critical to all of these projects in all branches of business.
+It doesn’t matter if you are developing a robust enterprise software accounting system, a metasearch travel engine, or a custom search engine, software performance is critical to all of these projects in all branches of business.

 Subtypes of performance testing include: